-Expanding the reach of decision and communication aids in a breast care center: a quality improvement study.
+Expanding the reach of decision and communication aids in a breast care center: A quality improvement study

 One academically based breast cancer clinic implements decision and communication aids as part of routine clinical care.
 This quality improvement study aimed to expand reach of these supportive materials and services with budget-neutral program changes.